Three old men in a boat...

 Of course, the two Chrisses and I have gone aground on many occasions.
-The Essex and Suffolk coasts are for the most part muddy, and grounding on mud is a relatively benign process: Chris 1’s boat does have a power-operated lifting keel.
+The Essex and Suffolk coasts are for the most part muddy, and grounding on mud is a relatively benign process, and Chris 1’s boat does have a power-operated lifting keel.
 However, there have been some sticky moments.
 Once we accidentally bumped alongside another boat, the only vessel for miles, on a perfect day in the Thames estuary...
 The owner was at anchor enjoying some fishing.
 Our cruising chute had obscured forward visibility, and we had not been keeping an adequate lookout (we had not been drinking).
 The only lasting damage was the memory of the quite justified abuse hurled at us by the owner of the other boat.
 On another occasion, during heavy weather, we watched in horror as an uncontrolled gybe caused the boom to fly across, the main-sheet wrenching the steering-gear from the deck of the boat.
 Fortunately, no heads were in the way, and we were able to rig the steering sufficiently to limp home.
 That incident aborted our first attempt at crossing the channel.

 Nothing daunted, the following year we tried again.
 The straights of Dover encompass the busiest shipping lanes in the world.
 The big ships are constrained to two five mile wide lanes, with ships travelling south on the Dover side, and north on the Calais side.
 Since these ships proceed at a speed of at least five times that of a sailing boat, crossing must be done with care; but with care, it is quite safe.

 There was little wind and we were using the engine to minimise the time spent in the danger area.
 We had crossed the traffic lane on the English side, passed through the separation zone between the two, and were well inside the lane on the French side, anticipating a decent dinner that evening.
 Suddenly, there was a loud bang and the engine stopped; the propeller had fouled a 100 foot length of thick mooring line that someone had thoughtfully dropped in the water.
 Forward motion ceased, and we lay there wallowing.
-All eyes turned to the south looking for ships.
+All eyes turned to the north looking for ships.
 There were none, but we knew that they could be on us within minutes, with no ability to stop in time.
 Visions of the Six o’clock News that evening swam before our eyes...

 With great speed we hoisted the sails, turned back, and attempted to sail for the relatively safety of the separation zone.
 The light winds and our 100 feet of rope towing in the water meant progress was slow.
 I radioed the coastguard to inform them of what had happened and warn the other shipping.
 I could see the coastguard radio masts on the cliffs above Dover, but there was no response.
 Our radio wasn’t working.
 Fortunately, we were close enough to France to get a mobile signal, and Chris 1 was able to telephone the British coastguard.
 When he mentioned the boat’s name the man at the other end said, ‘didn’t we speak yesterday?’
 (The incident with the anchored boat had happened the previous day and Chris had reported it.)
 The coastguard decided to despatch the Dover lifeboat which duly towed us into Dover harbour...
 God save the RNLI.